-Course Code: CL1FE109 Skills for Employment in the Construction Industry - Level 2 Next course dates Start dateLocationDuration / Fees 30 Nov 2022 Kincraig Construction Centre 10 Weeks Apply now 11 Jan 2023 Kincraig Construction Centre 10 Weeks / £780 Apply now 07 Sep 2023 Kincraig Construction Centre 10 Weeks Apply now 30 Nov 2023 Kincraig Construction Centre 10 Weeks Apply now Overview Is this course for me?
+Course Code: CL1FE109 Skills for Employment in the Construction Industry - Level 2 Next course dates Start dateLocationDuration 06 Sep 2023 Kincraig Construction Centre 10 Weeks Apply now 22 Nov 2023 Kincraig Construction Centre 10 Weeks Enquire now 14 Feb 2024 Kincraig Construction Centre 10 Weeks Apply now 08 May 2024 Kincraig Construction Centre 10 Weeks Apply now 05 Sep 2024 Kincraig Construction Centre 10 Weeks Apply now 21 Nov 2024 Kincraig Construction Centre 10 Weeks Apply now 13 Feb 2025 Kincraig Construction Centre 10 Weeks Apply now 08 May 2025 Kincraig Construction Centre 10 Weeks Apply now Overview Is this course for me?
 What will I learn?
 Key information Where could this course take me?
 Course SummaryThis course is designed for anyone wanting to develop a broad base knowledge of the different skills used in the construction industry.
 You will be introduced to the most used techniques and materials in each trade gaining both a theoretical understanding of these as well as learning how to use the tools associated with them and gaining invaluable practice knowledge of how to apply different materials This course is largely practical in nature and you will spend a significant proportion of your time in the workshop watching demonstrations and then practising these yourself either individually or working as part of a team.
 Health and safety in the workshop and on the construction site will be a critical part of your learning ensuring safe working practices at all times.
 This course is ideal for anyone looking for an entry level role on site or who for those who want to develop skills in a construction trade but haven't, as yet, decided which one.
 Entry Requirements There are no specific for this course other than being 19+.
 All we ask is that you approach the course with enthusiasm and a willingness to learn.
-Qualification Obtained Level 2 Award Skills for Employment in the Construction Industry Qualification ObtainedAward in Skills for Employment in the Construction Industries Learning and Teaching Methods The course introduces students to basic skills in the following areas: Carpentry and joinery Plastering Wall and floor tiling Plumbing Brickwork Health and safety Industry Placement and Field Trips There are no industry placements or field trips planned for this course.
-Teaching on the course is largely practical in nature with tutors demonstrating techniques and giving students the opportunity to practise them individually and as part of a team.
+Please note: Where wearing PPE (Personal Protective Equipment) is a mandatory requirement of the course, it is the responsibility of the learner to ensure that they are able to wear such equipment.
+Further information can be obtained at the IAG session which all applicants are invited to or by calling Course Enquiries on 01253 504343.
+Qualification ObtainedAward in Skills for Employment in the Construction Industries Industry Placement and Field TripsThere are no industry placements or field trips planned for this course.
+Learning and Teaching Methods The course introduces students to basic skills in the following areas: Carpentry and joinery Plastering Wall and floor tiling Plumbing Brickwork Health and safety Teaching on the course is largely practical in nature with tutors demonstrating techniques and giving students the opportunity to practise them individually and as part of a team.
 Tutors then support students on a one-to-one basis giving advice and feedback during practical exercises.
 There is some theory work to allow participants to gain an understanding of materials and their attributes and key information on health and safety issues both in domestic settings and in the construction industry more generally.
-Meet the Expert Tutors All staff involved in the delivery of adult education courses within the College are approved to teach the subjects and modules they deliver.
+Expert Tutors All staff involved in the delivery of adult education courses within the College are approved to teach the subjects and modules they deliver.
 The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.
+Other Costs and Equipment NeededYou will need to buy footwear suitable for a construction environment.
 Tuition Fees Please click here to find out more about tuition fees for this course.
-Other Costs and Equipment Needed: You will need to buy footwear suitable for a construction environment.
 Regulation and Accreditation Accrediting Institution: N/A Awarding Body: Ascentis Terms and Conditions Read our full terms and conditions for more information.
 Career Options and Progression Successful completion of this course means you can progress onto Level 3 construction courses focusing on a particular pathway, after which you will have the qualifications to continue to higher level study including our own HNC in Construction.
 Reaching Level 3 will also give you all the skills you need to progress confidently into the workplace in construction generally or into a trade if you have chosen to study a particular pathway.
 As well as working for an employer, this will also open the door to self-employment if you decide you want to go down this route.